Tweetspeak Poetry

-But it’s been my own experience – mostly in Protestant denominations but with a not-insignificant overlay of Catholicism – that poetry is rarely if ever mentioned within the church context.
+But it’s been my own experience — mostly in Protestant denominations but with a not insignificant overlay of Catholicism — that poetry is rarely if ever mentioned within the church context.
 My own eyes were opened only a decade ago, when I took a weekend seminar with poet Scott Cairns at a writing retreat.
-That seminar not only introduced me to Cairns’ poetry but to that of Luci Shaw, Mark Jarman, Dana Gioia, and several others.
+That seminar introduced me not only to Cairns’ poetry but also to that of Luci Shaw, Mark Jarman, Dana Gioia, and several others.
 A door in my mind was suddenly flung open.

-Abram Van Engen, Stanley Elkin Professor of Humanities and chairman of the English Department at Washington University, has published a book which I wish he’d written much earlier.
-Word Made Fresh: An Invitation to Poetry for the Church is exactly what its subtitle says – introducing poetry as a serious component for helping to understand one’s faith and the Bible.
+Abram Van Engen, Stanley Elkin Professor of Humanities and chairman of the English Department at Washington University, has published a book that I wish he’d written much earlier.
+Word Made Fresh: An Invitation to Poetry for the Church is exactly what its subtitle says: introducing poetry as a serious component for helping to understand one’s faith and the Bible.

 Included as a coda is a short chapter exploring the poem “As Kingfishers Catch Fire” by Gerard Manley Hopkins.
 Van Engen briefly and succinctly applies what he’s covered in the book.
 Following that is a helpful discussion guide for both individual and group application.

-After reading the Van Engen book, I went looking to see what might out there more generally, especially in anthology form.
-I found it in a rather handsome volume published by the Library of America.
+After reading the Van Engen book, I went looking to see what might be out there more generally, especially in anthology form.
+I found a rather handsome volume published by the Library of America.
 American Religious Poems: An Anthology was edited by Yale professor and literary critic Harold Bloom (1930-2019) and published in 2006.
 Bloom primarily focused on poets with the Judeo-Christian tradition, but he also included those of other religions as well.
-He even has two concluding sections on American Indian songs and chants and spiritual and various anonymous hymns.
+He even has two concluding sections: American Indian Songs and Chants, and Spirituals and Anonymous Hymns.

 Bloom includes this poem by William Stafford (1914-1993):